Certificate management for STIR/SHAKEN

 There are two ways to avoid potential problems with compromised certificates:

-- Check the real-time status of a certificate
+- Check the status of a certificate

 - Use short-lived certificates.15